max-programming/battery-info-typescript/README.md

 # battery-info-javascript

-I built a simple battery info app in vanilla JavaScript using the battery web api in the navigator and Bootstrap.
+I built a simple battery info app in vanilla JavaScript using the `getBattery` web API in the `navigator` and Typescript.

 It will show you the current battery status of your device with some cool and tasty emojis 😏.
 And charging if it is charging.